 Funds remaining after the well construction will be used to construct two animal troughs and a wash area where women will be able to wash clothes.

-The community is providing 36% of the total construction costs, most of which is in cash, some of which is in-kind.
+The community is providing 36% of the total construction costs, most of which are in cash, and some of which are in-kind.

 This project will benefit 2,000 people in 150 households.

 This project is a good example of Water Charity’s commitment to “finish” projects.
 Here we have a much-needed project, with a large community commitment, that has been years in the planning.
 It reached a point where it was close to being achieved, only to run into a frustrating barrier.

 The well will improve the overall health of this section of the community, as they currently suffer from water shortages during the hot season and have poor quality water.